-After we sign the final contract, you'll start working with your lender to close the loan.
+Upon signing the deal, you'll start working with your lender to close the loan.

-This won't take long at all if you've been pre-approved, but you'll want to keep in close contact with your mortgage lender.
+If you've been pre-approved, this shouldn't take much time at all.
+But you'll need to keep in close contact with your mortgage lender.

-And I'll handle all the property information your lender will need to close the loan.
+And I'll deal with all the property information your mortgage lender will need to close the loan.

 Step 8 – Close the deal

-You'll get a Loan Estimate (LE) detailing closing costs from your mortgage lender within three days of receiving your application.
+Your lender will supply you with a Loan Estimate (LE) of closing costs within three days of receiving your loan application.
+You'll get a Loan Estimate (LE) outlining your closing costs from your lender within three days of accepting your application.

-This estimate depends on the loan amount, and RESPA requirements require that it has to include all closing costs and be within a close range of accuracy.
-I'll go over the estimate and let you know if everything looks good.
+The estimate is based on the loan amount.
+RESPA requirements require that it has to include all closing costs and be within a precise range of accuracy, and I'll review the estimate and let you know if everything looks permissible.

-Then it's time to close on your house.
-This will most likely occur at a title company or escrow office and will probably be a smooth and relaxed affair.
+Then it's time to close on your home.
+This will most often occur at a title company or escrow office and is often a smooth and easygoing affair.

 Step 9 – Move in

 Congratulations!
-Now you can move into your new home.
+It's time to move into your new house.
 Enjoy it.
-And if you have any questions, make sure you contact me at 512-789-7541 or e-mail me at .
+And if you need anything, simply contact me at 512-789-7541 or e-mail me at .